silverstar194/CapitalOneIPInformer/README.md

 def index_view(request):
   pass
 ```
-The dectorator tracks uses are they access the site.
-Note: The record_ip only logs ips initally.
-Services will batch the reverse lookup later so enduser has no descease in access speed
+The decorator  tracks uses are they access the site.
+Note: The record_ip only logs ips initially.
+Services will batch the reverse lookup later so ensures has no decease in web site speed.

 ## General Data Gathering